 Does your sensitive skin fear a cruel, cruel summer?
 Are you feelin hot hot hot?
 If you want to enjoy a summer breeze that makes you feel fine, and not worry about a full-body burn, then have that sunscreen handy!
 And don’t forget your other best buddies that help you deal with the summer sun: your big hat (sure, some may wonder if you’re on your way to the Kentucky Derby, but what’s wrong with a little air of mystery?), stylish sunglasses (to match your giant hat), and plenty of water.
-Also, don’t forget to put some sunscreen in your purse or beach bag, because too often one application doesn’t quite cut it.
-Many people overlook the importance of sunscreen, but there’s a whole host of reasons to layer it on before you head out.
+Also, don’t forget to put some sunblock in your purse or beach bag, because too often a single application doesn’t quite cut it.
+There’s a whole host of reasons to put it on before you head out.

-Of course, you may be well aware of the ABCs of SPF, but just as a reminder, SPF stands for sun protection factor and is an indication of how long you will be protected from the sun’s UVB (ultraviolet B) rays, which are the type of rays that cause skin to burn and lead to the most common kinds of skin cancer.
-The SPF number represents how long the sun’s UV radiation will take to burn the skin versus how long it would take without wearing any sunscreen.
-So, if you use SPF 30 as directed, it should take approximately 30 times longer for you to burn than if you had not applied any sunscreen at all.
+Of course, you may be well aware of the ABCs of SPF, but just as a reminder, SPF stands for sun protection factor and is an indication of how long you will be protected from the sun’s UVB rays (ultraviolet B), which are the type of rays that cause sunburns and lead to the most common kinds of skin cancer.
+The SPF number represents how long the sun’s UV radiation will take to burn the skin versus how long it would take without wearing any.
+So, if you use SPF 30 as directed, it should take approximately 30 times longer for you to burn than if you had not applied any protection at all.

-Perhaps you did not need anyone to tell you about the benefits of sunscreen, but just in case you were reluctant or forgetful, we hope this little PSA on SPF wasn’t TMI.
-In fact, we think it’s worth spending a little more time talking about when and why to apply sunscreen, as some people aren’t aware how much, how often, or how to work it into their regular beauty routine.
-Here are seven summertime tips for the whens, whys, and do I really have tos of sunscreen.
+Perhaps you did not need anyone to tell you to use sunscreen, but just in case you were reluctant or forgetful, we hope this little PSA on SPF wasn’t TMI.
+In fact, we think it’s worth talking about when and why to apply enough sunscreen, as some people aren’t aware how much, how often, or how to work it into their regular beauty routine.
+Here are seven summertime suggestions for the whens, whys, and do I really have tos of applying sunscreen.

 1. To moisturize before or after sunscreen?
 That is the question.

+Should you apply moisturizer first?
 Unfortunately it’s not a super simple answer.
-There are a couple types of sunscreen, namely chemical and mineral, that work in different ways.
+There are a couple types that work in different ways.
 Mineral sunscreens (which generally include the active ingredients of zinc oxide and titanium dioxide) sit on the surface and act as a physical barrier that prevent UV rays from penetrating the skin.
-Chemical sunscreen (which have ingredients like oxybenzone, avobenzone, homosalate and octinoxate) create a chemical reaction after the UV light is absorbed into the skin, in which the light is converted to heat and leaves the skin.
+Chemical sunscreen (which have ingredients like oxybenzone, avobenzone, homosalate and octinoxate) create a reaction after the UV light is absorbed into the skin, in which the light is converted to heat and leaves the skin.
 Either way, harm to skin cells are reduced, as is the likelihood of a sunburn.

 As for when to work your moisturizer into your multi-product mix, some dermatologists worry that people might apply their sunscreen immediately after moisturizer, not allowing either to be appropriately absorbed by the skin, or mixing the formulas so that they’re not as effective.

-It’s important for chemical sunscreens to be fully absorbed so they can do their little science project with the sun and protect your skin efficiently.
+It’s important part of the process for chemical sunscreens to be fully absorbed so they can do their little science project with the sun and protect your skin efficiently.
 It might be best to avoid an overly thick or creamy moisturizer, since it could inhibit the absorption of ingredients in your sunscreen.
-But, you still want to keep your skin hydrated, so moisturizing first is fine.
+But, you still need to keep your skin hydrated, so moisturizing first is fine.
 Your best bet is to allow a thin layer of moisturizer to fully soak in before smoothing on sunscreen.
 This is also good advice when using mineral sunscreen.
-You’ll want to make sure any moisturizer is fully absorbed first, before powdering the mineral sunscreen on top.
-Since the mineral sunscreen acts like a deflective shield against sunshine, it’s got to be on top to fulfill its duty.
+Make sure any moisturizer is fully absorbed before powdering the mineral sunscreen on top.
+Since the mineral sunscreen acts as a deflective shield against sunshine, it’s got to be on top to fulfill its duty.
+Make it a daily ritual to protect exposed skin and you’ll reduce your risk of skin cancer.

 2. SPF and moisturizer in one – it’s in there!

 Just like that Prego spaghetti sauce commercial from the 80s, sometimes everything you need is already in there.
-While you won’t want to experiment with your own mixing of moisturizers and sunscreens if you don’t know what you’re doing, there are several brands that have formulated effective sunscreens that do double duty as creams that care for your skin.
-That cuts out all of the guesswork about whether to apply your moisturizer or sunscreen first, since it’s one in the same.
-Then, if you’d like to add another layer of chemical or mineral sunscreen after that, you’re even better off.
+While you shouldn’t experiment with your own mixing of moisturizers and sunscreens if you don’t know what you’re doing, there are several brands that have formulated effective sunscreens that do double duty as creams that care for your skin.
+That cuts out all of the guesswork about whether to apply your moisturizer or sunscreen first.
+Then, if you’d like to add another layer of sunscreen after that, you’re even better off.
 And then, when asked if you’re going to put on sunscreen, you can turn to that imaginary camera, point at your moisturizer with SPF, smile, and deliver your line: “It’s in there!”

 See Related: 5 Tips To Moisturize Dry Lips in 2020 (and beyond)